pawurb/Locker/README.md

-# Locker - provides a way to lock and hold your ETH or ERC20 in a smart contract
+# Locker - provides a way to lock and hold your ETH, ERC20 or ERC721 in a smart contract

 **This is a BETA software that has not been audited for security.
 Incorrectly using these smart contracts can result in irreversible loss of your funds.
 USE AT YOUR OWN RISK!**